pramodbontha/tdei-docs/README.md

 - **How to add a markdown file**

-To add a new markdown to the application, go to the **content** and create a new markdown in any of the categories.
+To add a new markdown to the application, go to the **content** and create a new markdown file in any of the categories.
+The name of the file should match with page title in **sidebar.yml** file and with snake-case format.
+Example if the title is "CSS Variables" and the title should be "css-variables.md".
 Make sure you add the following template on the top of the markdown file

 ```
 ---